KxSystems/docs-v1/docs/cloud/aws/app-i-wekaio-matrix.md

 Secondly, the kdb+ clients can run on clients of the Matrix cluster, the client/server protocol elements being included as part of the Matrix solution, being installed on both server and client nodes.

 One nice feature is that WekaIO tiers its namespace with S3, and includes operator selectable tiering rules, and can be based on age of file and time in cache, and so on.

-!!! info "WekaIO Matrix is qualified with kdb+."

 The performance is at its best when running from the cluster’s erasure-coded SSD tier, exhibiting good metadata operational latency.